akjayant/Neural-Architecture-Search-Project/README.md

     python play_lunar_video.py

 ## Motivation -
-### 1) Impact of architecture complexity and choice of activation functions on DDQN learning
+### 1) Impact of architecture complexity and choice of activation functions on DQN learning
 *have been tested across various enviornment seeds
 #### Low complexity and choice of activation function effects stability of training & convergence -
 1) 32,relu,64,relu